Return of Coal Trading and its Risks

 Environmental issues and the Paris Agreement

 Coal has been one of the most important elements on the earth’s surface and has played a key role in shaping various countries.
 Contrastingly, it is also the biggest reason behind climate change and global warming.
-One-fifth of the global greenhouse gas emissions are caused by the burning of coal.
+The burning of coal is responsible for one-fifth of the global greenhouse gas emissions.
 It is the highest source of GHG emissions.

 The primary concern of environmentalists has been to phase out unabated coal.
 That is the coal that involves its usage without any technology to significantly reduce its CO2 emissions through.
 In simple terms, the CO2 emissions from unabated coal are higher than from abated coal.
 In contrast “clean coal” refers to the installation of sophisticated pollution control equipment for a coal plant.
 Those would absorb 100% of the generated carbon dioxide.
 Then that CO2 has to be kept out of the atmosphere somehow.
 The major proposal is to inject it underground for long-term sequestration, or to increase the productivity of oil wells.
 However, the geology necessary for this to operate is difficult to discover.
 The known use and disposal capabilities are insufficient to convert most coal plants to clean coal systems.
 Carbon capture is not seen as a realistic climate change prevention solution unless that issue is overcome.